seanastricker/GauntletSim/docs/scope-creep.md

 ## NPC Movement
 - NPCs just walk around in certain paths

+## NPC AI chats
+- NPCs talk like they would in real life (AI - RAG)

 ## Player Interaction
 - players have a special skill that gives other players boosts
 - players can interact with other players, cool down